yavned/zoom3d/README.md

 ```
 bounceLimit
 ```
-Distance in pixels within which the content can exceed its parent before it bounces back.
+Maximum distance in pixels by which the content can be dragged/swiped past the boundaries of its parent.
 Default: ```100```.

 ```